olcf/olcf-user-docs/accounts/AFW_data_policy_guide.rst

 Users are advised that there is no expectation of privacy of your activities on any system that is owned by, leased or operated by UT-Battelle on behalf of the U.S. Department of Energy (DOE).
-The Company retains the right to monitor all activities on these systems, to access any computer files or electronic mail messages, and to disclose all or part of information gained to authorized individuals or investigative agencies, all without prior notice to, or consent from,
+UT-Battelle retains the right to monitor all activities on these systems, to access any computer files or electronic mail messages, and to disclose all or part of information gained to authorized individuals or investigative agencies, all without prior notice to, or consent from,